ahupp/python-magic/README.md

 - 'WindowsError: exception: access violation writing 0x00000000 ' This may indicate you are mixing Windows Python and Cygwin Python.
 Make sure your libmagic and python builds are consistent.

+## Bug Reports

+python-magic is a thin layer over the libmagic C library.
+Historically, most bugs that have been reported against python-magic are actually bugs in libmagic; libmagic bugs can be reported on their tracker here: https://bugs.astron.com/my_view_page.php.
+If you're not sure where the bug lies feel free to file an issue on GitHub and I can triage it.

+## Versioning

+Minor version bumps should be backwards compatible.
+Major bumps are not.

+## Name Conflict

+There are, sadly, two libraries which use the module name `magic`.
+Both have been around for quite a while.
+If you are using this module and get an error using a method like `open`, your code is expecting the other one.
+Hopefully one day these will be reconciled.

 ## Author